Mega Channel: Logo and copyrights

 The original Mega logo consisted of 10 or 12 multicoloured lines with MEGA in the middle with the word channel located at the bottom.

 Mega then launched a new logo in 1999 with the text 'MEGA', with 'ME' widened to the left and 'GA' widened to the right.
 This logo is still in use today.

 The channel does regularly refresh its on-screen branding using the current seasons slogan.
 The channel also uses special idents at Christmas and Easter.

+Brand identity

+MEGA Channel has maintained a consistent brand identity centred on its logo and typography.
+While on-screen presentation has evolved over time, the core logo design introduced in 1999 has remained largely unchanged.

+Seasonal branding campaigns, anniversary idents, and thematic promotional packages have been used to mark milestones and special events throughout the channel’s history.

 MEGA Cosmos

 MEGA Cosmos is the international service of Mega Channel that broadcasts the 'best of Mega' programming to Greeks abroad.
 It was first launched as Mega Channel Australia and then re-branded to Mega Cosmos using a common feed for Australia and North America.

 In October 2022, MEGA Cosmos re-launched in Canada via Odyssey Television Network, available via Bell Fibe TV, Bell Satellite TV & Rogers Cable.